gmkung/decheem-docs/docs/belief_style_guide.rst

 * A situation in which **people are unhappy** is **Always** a situation where **work is not good**.

-..
   'People' and 'Work' are used in a way that's too generic here.
 'Work' here could mean an artwork, labour of a person or the work in the physics sense.

-* A situation in which **the person is unhappy** is **Always** a situation where **the work of the person in question is not good**.
+* A situation in which **the person is unhappy** is **Always** a situation where **the work of the person is not good**.

-..
   By introducing 'the' and transforming plural to specific singular (e.g. 'people' to 'person'), the belief lends itself to being used in more situations without risk of generalisation.
+However, which person am I talking about?

+* A situation in which **the person in question is unhappy** is **Always** a situation where **the work of the person in question is not good**.

+  By introducing 'the' and transforming plural to specific singular (e.g. 'people' to 'person'), the belief lends itself to being used in more situations without risk of generalisation.
+However, which person am I talking about?